dpghazi/customer-segmentation/README.md

 # Customer Segmentation with Unsupervised Machine Learning

 ## Project Description
-In this project, I work with consumer finance data from the [US Federal Reserve](https://www.federalreserve.gov/econres/scfindex.htm).
-I build unsupervised machine learning models to segment households that fear they will be unable to get credit.
+In this project, I worked with consumer finance data from the [US Federal Reserve](https://www.federalreserve.gov/econres/scfindex.htm).
+I built unsupervised machine learning models to segment households that fear they will be unable to get credit.

 ### Overview
 * Compared characteristics across subgroups using side-by-side bar charts.